 Gamers and their love for games gaining the potential to influence the Gaming World?

-At E3 2015 many gamers were surprised and elated that a trailer for The Last Guardian started off Sony’s press conference.
+At E3 2015, many gamers were surprised and elated that a trailer for The Last Guardian started off Sony’s press conference.
 It has been a long time coming, with little to no information on if Team Ico’s next project was still in production or even going to be a reality.

 Recently Shuhei Yoshida, the president of Sony Computer Entertainment Worldwide Studios, was interviewed about the process of moving The Last Guardian project from the PS3 to the PS4.
 Despite all the technical difficulties and problems with development, Yoshida stated “having so many people asking us about the game was great encouragement for us to continue the development.”

 Gardner made it very clear that the reason he used Kickstarter was to be able to listen to fans and backers of Perception, to see what they wanted and what they didn’t like.
 Gardner insisted multiple times that “bringing value and quality” to his fans was his top priority.

-With all these games, many of which seems very novel and fascinating, it seems that fan support and feedback is really becoming important.
-However it could also be said that these companies and games are very small and focus on indie games, that none of them are huge big shot corporations.
+With all these games, many of which seem very novel and fascinating, it seems that fan support and feedback is really becoming important.
+However, it could also be said that these companies and games are very small and focus on indie games, that none of them are huge big shot corporations.

 How do you feel about this new trend?
 Do you think this is just the beginning of a new wave of appreciation for the gaming fanbase or just a small ephemeral blip in the gaming world?